-Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative, years Comment fleet an online realtime monitoring of the propulsion power delivered to the propeller.
-This activity is voluntary, fully developed and affects Scope 1.
-It has been implemented on 45 vessels.
-All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 45 vessels. expected life time of the vessel's life which is approximately 20 years Transportation: fleet Electrical heater.
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment This activity is voluntary, fully developed and affects Scope 1.
+It has been implemented on 49 vessels.
+All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 49 vessels.
+Transportation: fleet Electrical heater.
 Instead of using a large capacity oil fired boiler to "top up" steam at low engine loads and/or in cold weather, a small electrical heating system can be installed and will efficiently generate the required "top up" steam.
 This activity is voluntary, fully developed and affects Scope 1.
-It has been implemented on 9 vessels.
-All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 9 vessels.
-8116 1532380 765000 <1 year The initiative has an expected life time of the vessel's life which is approximately 20 years Transportation: fleet Advanced hull coating.
+It has been implemented on 10 vessels.
+All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 10 vessels.
+8776 Scope 1 Voluntary 800312 850000 1-3 years 21-30 years Transportation: fleet Advanced hull coating.
 It reduces marine growth on the underwater hull.
 This activity is voluntary, fully developed and affects Scope 1.
+It has been 34271 Scope 1 Voluntary 3125136 4900000 1-3 years 3-5 years

-It has been implemented on 44 vessels.
-All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 44 vessels 30546 5767300 4400000 <1 year 2.5-5 years Transportation: fleet Propeller cleaning.
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment implemented on 49 vessels.
+All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 49 vessels Transportation: fleet Propeller cleaning.
 Adoption of propeller cleaning on an average 6 months' basis.
-This activity is voluntary, fully developed and 40500 7646612 564000 <1 year 0.5-1 year

-Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative, years Comment affects Scope 1.
-It has been implemented on 47 vessels.
-All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 47 vessels.
-Transportation: fleet Increased service and check of main engine performance.
+This activity is voluntary, fully developed and affects Scope 1.
+It has been implemented on 49 vessels.
+All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 49 vessels.
+43057 Scope 1 Voluntary 3926300 588000 <1 year <1 year Transportation: fleet Increased service and check of main engine performance.
 More frequent check and service intervals of the turbo charger, fuel oil pump and air cooler.
 This activity is voluntary, fully developed and affects Scope 1.
-It has been implemented on 45 vessels.
-All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 45 vessels 11240 2122164 1350000 <1 year 2.5-5 years Transportation: fleet Variable Sea Water Cooling Pump capacity: It can adjust the cooling capacity to the actual cooling demand, electrical power drawn from the main switch board can be reduced and thereby auxiliary engine fuel oil consumption will be reduced.
+It has been implemented on 49 vessels.
+All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required 12560 Scope 1 Voluntary 1145372 1470000 1-3 years 3-5 years

+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment and payback period) are for all 49 vessels Transportation: fleet Variable Sea Water Cooling Pump capacity: It can adjust the cooling capacity to the actual cooling demand, electrical power drawn from the main switch board can be reduced and thereby auxiliary engine fuel oil consumption will be reduced.
 This activity is voluntary, fully developed, and affects Scope 1.
-It has been implemented on 11 vessels.
-All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 11 vessels.
-1180 222860 330000 1-3 years The initiative has an expected life time of the vessel's life which is approximately 20 years
+It has been implemented on 22 vessels.
+All the figures stated in this question (annual CO2 savings, annual monetary savings, investment required and payback period) are for all 22 vessels.
+1984 Scope 1 Voluntary 180908 660000 1-3 years 1-2 years